maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 -   If you only care about forecasts and plots (and not copying models/scalers), duplication to monthly_forecasts_Yearly_portfolio already handles that.
--   If you later decide to store model artifacts in the yearly root, mirror the torch.save(...) and scaler pickle.
+-   If you later decide to store model artefacts in the yearly root, mirror the torch.save(...) and scaler pickle.

 ------------------------------------------------------------------------